lauriap/ot-harjoitustyo/documentation/specification.md

 	* Arithmetic operations type (addition, subtraction, multiplication, division, all)
 	* Number of digits (1-5)

+**DONE**

 **Game screen**

-* The user sees an arithmetic problem and a text box to which an answer may be inputted
+* The user sees an arithmetic problem and a text box to which an answer may be inputted **DONE**
 * User input is tested and only valid answers are allowed.
-The answer can be input using the keyboard and submitted using 'enter' or the 'Enter' button on screen
+The answer can be input using the keyboard and submitted using 'enter' or the 'Enter' button on screen **ENTER NOT SUPPORTED YET**
-* The user may quit to the menu screen at any time using a 'return to main menu' button
+* The user may quit to the menu screen at any time using a 'return to main menu' button **DONE**

 **High score screen**

-* The user sees a list of the players with highest scores based on the amount of points they have earned.
+* The user sees a list of the players with highest scores based on the amount of points they have earned. **DONE, BUT RANKS NOT SHOWING YET**
-* The point system works as follows:
+* The point system works as follows: **POINT SYSTEM NOT IMPLEMENTED YET**
 	* x points for each correct answer where x is the number of digits in the problem
 	* -1 point for each wrong answer
 * The number and percentage of correct answers is also tracked, e.g. 51/1097, 4.64 %